WebCakes/flex-widget/readme.txt

 = 3.0.3 =
 * Fixed PHP class name formatting.
 * Added 'link_open' and 'link_close' args to the $instance when rendering the widget display.
-* Added a 'simple-image' CSS class to the image wrapper.
+* Added a 'flex' CSS class to the image wrapper.

 = 3.0.2 =
 * Implemented feature for opening links in a new tab/window.